PreXident/Replayer/README.txt

 #Change log#
 ############

+1.7
+Info is now printed when mod is about to be loaded Files common/country_tags/* can now contain # comments on non-separate lines

 1.6
 Borders and subjects as overlords can be set in settings (restart is needed however) Path to EU4 directory can be loaded from environment variable EU4_HOME if not specified in the property file